 Functions of catch water drains:

-When the system drains water from the sidewalk under which it is collected and removed, it is called subsurface drainage.
+When the system drains water from the pavement under which it is collected and removed, it is called subsurface drainage.

-Sub-surface drainage is used exclusively to control the moisture of road sub-grades.
+Sub-surface drainage is used exclusively to control the moisture of all types of roads sub-grades.

 Functions of sub-surface drainage: